replikativ/datahike/README.md

 [DataScript](https://github.com/tonsky/DataScript) to the
 [hitchhiker-tree](https://github.com/datacrypt-project/hitchhiker-tree).
 All
 DataScript tests are passing, but we are still working on the internals.
-Having said this we consider Datahike usable for medium projects, since DataScript is very mature and deployed in many applications and the hitchhiker-tree implementation is heavily tested through generative testing.
+Having said this we consider Datahike usable for medium sized projects, since DataScript is very mature and deployed in many applications and the hitchhiker-tree implementation is heavily tested through generative testing.
 We are building on the two projects and the storage backends for the hitchhiker-tree